khodgins/BioinformaticsWorkshopMonash2021/Topic_5/README.md

 For a more detailed description of what the assembly graphs are showing you, see the Bandage [wiki](https://github.com/rrwick/Bandage/wiki/Simple-example)

 Question 5) How does your long read assembly (and assembly graph) compare to the best genome assembly derived from short reads?
-Why do you think this there are these differences?
+Why do you think there are these differences?

 ## Advanced: